bmesuere/PhD-thesis/chapter2.md

 Unipept uses the NCBI Taxonomy as its reference taxonomy database.
 The taxonomic information in Unipept is only updated when a new UniProt version is parsed.
 These updates sometimes introduce erroneous taxa such as the species *metagenomes* (NCBI taxon ID 256318).
 By adjusting the invalidation algorithms, the impact of such taxa can be reduced, but this requires manual inspection with each update.

 The number of Unipept users is growing each month, with over a thousand users in June 2014.
 In total, 4000 multi-peptide and 3000 single peptide analyses were performed, accounting for 81 million processed peptides.

+## Potential subsection about new TPA/MPA stuff not yet mentioned in these articles